LLNL/py-hostlist/README.md

 - node[1-9].somesuffix.org
 - node[1-9,14-17,22,24-50]

-Note: the expand method will not return the suffix string in its final expansion, only the nodes.
+The expand method will return the suffix string in its final expansion; however, it will strip all leading zeros from the nodes.

 **compress_range(nodelist)**